Educating the public and our elected officials on the importance of strong sea services has been an important part of our programming since 1902.

 The Barry award, established in 2013, honors the Irish-born Revolutionary War era naval officer widely regarded as “the Father of the American Navy.”
 It is given to the author of the book deemed the best account of naval matters or history published in the preceding calendar year.

 Past recipients include Tim McGrath, Craig L. Symonds, James D. Hornfischer, Robert P. Watson, Nathaniel Philbrick, and William Gereoux.
-The award was last given in 2020.

-Publishers may nominate general trade books of naval interest published in calendar year 2023 by June 30, 2024.
+Publishers may nominate general trade books of naval interest published in calendar year 2024 by June 30, 2025.
 Entries should contain six copies of the nominated book with a check for $100 payable to New York Council Navy League.

 Submissions should be made to: